 Designed to help students examine and discuss their own experiences in Britain and discover the aspects of British life and culture that underlie them, discussion is supplemented with group and individual excursions to explore various aspects of British culture including politics, royalty, education, urban sustainability and the media.
 (2 credits)

-Students round-out their course load by selecting from electives taught by Central College and/or affiliate universities in London.
+Students round-out their course load by selecting from electives at University of Roehampton.

 Connect the classroom with the world outside through academic excursions that link English culture and history with coursework.
 Examples of past excursions include: